 The Aalborg Commitments (10 years after the Aalborg Charter) encompass a list of qualitative objectives organised into 10 holistic themes providing a local level framework for embedding sustainability across municipality sectors.

 The Basque Declaration was the main outcome of the 8th European Sustainable Cities & Towns Conference in 2016.
-It outlines 15 pathways for socio-economic, cultural and technological transformation for a more liveable, sustainable and inclusive Europe.
+It outlines 15 pathways to localise the 17 SDGs for socio-economic, cultural and technological transformation for a more liveable, sustainable and inclusive Europe.

 The Mannheim Message was launched at the 9th European Sustainable Cities & Towns Conference in 2020.
 It outlines five core systemic changes and nine policy shifts needed to bring about transformation for a sustainable Europe.